What is Private Adoption?

 A Complete Guide to Private Adoption for Anyone Looking to Adopt a Baby

-We are a national, full-service private adoption agency.
-What does that mean, exactly?
+What is a full-service private adoption agency, exactly?
 And what is private adoption?
 This guide will answer those questions and more.

-If you're a prospective birth mother searching for information on private adoption, you can speak with one of our experienced professionals today by filling out our free contact form.
-We also have a complete guide to the adoption process with the help and support of our agency, which you can find here.
+If you're a prospective birth mother searching for information on private adoption, you can also call 1-800-ADOPTION or click here for information from our experienced professionals.
+We also have a complete guide to adoption here.

 What Is Private Adoption?

 As you consider which type is right for you, it’s a good idea to look into all three.
+Foster care and international adoptions more frequently handle adoptions of older children.
 Here, we’re focusing on private adoption.

 How to Privately Adopt a Baby